 Typically Offered: Fall and spring

-This accelerated short-course is designed as a primer to get the complete novice up and running with the basic knowledge of how to use the statistical programming language R. Target audience is anyone who wants to become the boss of their own data and conduct their own analysis.
-We cover how to get data into R, how to manipulate it into analyzable format, and how to create informative plots.
+This accelerated short course is designed as a primer to get the complete novice up and running with basic knowledge of how to use the statistical programming language R. The target audience is anyone who wants to become the boss of their data and conduct analyses.
+The course covers getting data into R, manipulating data into an analyzable format, and creating informative plots.
 Emphasis is placed on reproducibility and literate programming.
 The course culminates with a data exploration project.
 This course requires the use of a laptop computer and appropriate software.
-Typically offered as 3 hour discussion for 5 weeks.
+Typically offered as 3 hour discussion for five weeks.
 1 hour discussion.
 (021774)

 Grade Basis: Credit/No Credit